RLPC-Bankers ready 300 million pound debt for Northgate unit sale

-LONDON Bankers are preparing about 300 million pounds ($482 million) of debt to back U.S. private equity firm KKR's (KKR.N) potential sale of the public sector division of software firm Northgate Information Solutions [NINFO.UL], banking sources said.
+LONDON Oct 16 Bankers are preparing about 300 million pounds ($482 million) of debt to back U.S. private equity firm KKR's potential sale of the public sector division of software firm Northgate Information Solutions , banking sources said.

 Northgate Public Services (NPS), whose clients include Britain's police, local government agencies and the National Health Service, was put up for sale earlier this year.

-Rothschild [ROT.UL] was appointed to run the process, which could fetch about $600 million.
+Rothschild was appointed to run the process, which could fetch about $600 million.

 NPS is attracting interest from a number of potential buyers and first round bids in an auction process are due next week, the banking sources said.